 Another favorite pair of waterproof cycling socks, this time suitable for summer bike rides, are the SuMade 100% Waterproof.

 These are socks specially designed for rainy weather, the waterproof external membrane is combined with a Coolmax layer, that removes moisture from the foot surface, allowing the sweat to evaporate out.

 They feature reinforcements and shock absorption on the heel, toe, and footbed areas, a soft and tight cuff, and a smooth seamless toe-box that helps to prevent irritation, itch, and blisters.

 Things to Know About Cycling Socks

-Cycling socks are usually manufactured using a blend of different fabrics, which are actually the same kind of those used in cycling jackets.
+Cycling socks are usually manufactured using a blend of different fabrics, which are actually the same kind as those used in cycling jackets.

 Polyester is a synthetic polymer fabric, derived from coal, air, water, and petroleum.
 It is very resilient and able to withstand a good deal of wearing and tearing.
 Polyester is nowadays one of the world’s most popular textiles in sportswear, resistant, lightweight, and quick to dry.

-Elastene (Lycra/Spandex) is a highly streachable and moisture-wickening fabric most cyclist should be very familiar with.
-It’s used in a lot of sport for tight fitting.
+Elastene (Lycra/Spandex) is a highly stretchable and moisture-wicking fabric that most cyclists should be very familiar with.
+It’s used in a lot of sports for its tight-fitting.

-Cycling socks come in different lenght, and the choice is entirely up to the rider.
-The base lenghts are:
+Cycling socks come in different lengths, and the choice is entirely up to the rider.
+The base lengths are:

 - Short (below the ankle)